dathash/Emblem/log.md

 Genealogy's items are pretty close too.

 # TODO
-Robust turn queue for actions to resolve.
-How the data should be structured:

-At the start of each AI Phase, the queue is laid out.
-During Player Phase
-* When you kill enemies, gain env effects, etc, the queue is updated.

-RES PHASE
-* Environment
-* AI
-* Rising
-* Spawning

-AI Attacks
-* Avoid other ai attacks (dangerous)
-* Avoid repeated behavior

-Random enemy spawns at the start of level
-Choose unit drop locations at start of level

-Turn Undo
-    Info we have to store:
-    * map
-    * unit positions in combatants

 "Inactive" instead of dead for player units.
 Make them into pushable objects that don't take more damage, but can be healed.